 Copyright 2011 Nathan Lane Wall

 Wall, Nathan Lane.
-"Augmented testing and effects on item and proficiency estimates in different calibration designs." doctoral dissertation, University of Iowa, 2011.
+"Augmented testing and effects on item and proficiency estimates in different calibration designs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.